naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 prevent dangling references.

 The specifier `'a` used in the enum definition is to say that an instance of the enum will live only as long as lifetime `'a`.
-The value of lifetime `'a` is not something that you, the author of the code is supposed to know.
-It depends on the code that calls the `Post.validate` method and will be figured out by the borrow checker during compilation.
+Note that lifetime `'a` is an abstract value.
+During compilation, the borrow checker will figure it out from the code that calls the function.

 ### Generics

 This post is about lifetimes and not generics, so I won't spend much time on this topic.
 However lifetimes are similar to generics and the syntax is also the same.
-Unlike lifetimes, the concept of generics is not unique to Rust[FN].
+Unlike lifetimes, the concept of generics is not unique to Rust <a id="footnote-2-ref" href="#footnote-2"><sup>2</sup></a>.
 Hence comparing the two concepts may help those who are experienced in other languages that have generics.

-Generics help us avoid code duplication e.g. to define a single function that works for multiple concrete data types.
+Generics allow us to define a single function in terms of abstract data types such that it can be compiled to work for multiple concrete data types.
+Thus code duplication can be avoided.
 But how does it actually work?

 Consider following function that's generic over type `T`.